Posts tagged: JAVASCRIPT

 Liking jQuery

-I’m not trying to cop out of learning actual Javascript, honest.
+jQuery I’m not trying to cop out of learning actual Javascript, honest.
 My copy of the DOM Scripting book is on its way and I’m sure I’ll learn a lot.
 And I like almost everything about Javascript (except the curly braces and semicolons).
 I still remember reading an article by Simon Willison several years ago which demonstrated techniques for standards-compliant and elegant use of Javascript.
 Like many who lived through The Great DHTML Frenzy circa 2000, I found this idea completely shocking at the time.
+Now it’s finally sinking in.